 During the 2011 VGA's although Batman: Arkham City didn't win best game of the year (which the award went to The Elder Scrolls V: Skyrim), Rocksteady was amazed to find out that Joker won the best character of the year award.
 At this time Joker 'accidentally' revealed a possible sequel to Batman: Arkham City.

-The first, which will be called Batman: Arkham City-The Album, is compilation which will include original songs by third party artists.
-It is scheduled to be released on October 4, 2011.
-Claudio Sanchez from Coheed and Cambria, one of the contributing artists said,
+The first, Batman: Arkham City: The Album, is a compilation which includes original songs by third party artists.
+It was released on October 4, 2011.
+A copy of this was included in the collectors edition of the game.

 |Track Number||Track Name||Artist||Length|

 |2.||Deranged||Coheed and Cambria||4:26|